Skip to content

 Sugar can increase the risk of tooth decay, heart disease and obesity.
 Sugars also influence how your body processes fats, especially when eaten alongside fatty foods, such as a non-diet soft drink with a meal.
 Read more about how sugar affects our health (nhs.uk).

 2.4.
-AWARD CRITERIA AND WAYS TO ACHIEVE THEM
+AWARD ACTIONS AND WAYS TO ACHIEVE THEM

 • 2.41.
 Core action

-Are most of your soft drinks (more than 50%) reduced sugar/diet drinks (less than 5% sugar) or water?
+Are the majority (at least 90%) of your soft drinks reduced sugar/diet drinks (less than 5g of sugar per 100ml) or water?

 • 2.42.
 Core action

-Are reduced sugar/diet soft drinks (less than 5% sugar) and water displayed more prominently than non-diet drinks? e.g., at eye level in fridges, at the front of counters etc.
+Are diet soft drinks (0g or very low sugar) and water displayed more prominently than non-diet drinks?
+E.g., at eye level in fridges, with higher sugar drinks located lower down.

 YOU CAN: Reduce high sugar drinks